olle-johannesson/movies-for-pixi/src/movies/the_people_vs_larry_flynt_1996.md

 director: "Milos Forman"

-summary: "Biography movie abobut Larry Flynt (publisher of Hustler magazine)"
+summary: "Biopic about Larry Flynt (publisher of Hustler magazine)"

-comment: "Good scenes, good lines"
+comment: "I love the scene in the surpreme court!
+That Edward Norton guy sure can deliver.
+Also, do you think Courtney Love enjoyed filming this?"

 image: "https://media.giphy.com/media/PAv0TgCvCLlpm/giphy.gif"